Lafferty Family Care

-Family Medicine Physician & Aesthetic Specialist located in Bentonville, AR
+Family Medicine Physician & Aesthetic Specialist located in Rogers, AR

 Having high blood pressure, also known as hypertension, can be a silent killer.
 High blood pressure doesn’t have any obvious symptoms, so you might not know there’s an issue until it’s too late.
 At Lafferty Family Care in Bentonville, Arkansas, you can be treated by heart specialist Dr. Scott Lafferty.
 As an expert in modern heart attack-prevention techniques, Dr. Lafferty will help you lower your blood pressure -- and preserve your heart health.

 Why is high blood pressure such a big concern?

 When your blood pressure rises, so does the pressure against the walls of your veins and arteries.
 This can cause clogging as cells stack on top of each other, plus it can cause veins and arteries to rupture.
 Your heart also has to pump harder when your arteries start getting clogged and thicken up.
 This puts added strain on your heart muscle, which can increase your risk of developing heart disease.

 Aside from these issues, high blood pressure can increase your risk of:

 - Sexual dysfunction (erectile dysfunction)